zztczcx/term_deposit_calculator/README.md

 # Term Deposit Calculator

-A Ruby-based command-line tool for calculating term deposit.
+A Ruby-based command-line tool for calculating term deposit with different payment frequencies.
 ## Requirements

 - Ruby 3.0.0 or higher